This Service Level Agreement (hereinafter referred to as the ‘SLA’) is an agreement entered into between:

 Our primary data centre is located in the centre of Auckland CBD and is equipped with, climate control, 24/7 security, fire suppression systems, water detection systems, UPS & generators to ensure that our customers data is safe and secure.
 VpsCity uses the latest generation processors from Intel and Cisco for network switching/routing.

 Our facility has been built to exacting standards and provides a resilient environment with security, power and extensive connectivity for all your mission-critical hosting needs.
 A wide range of value added managed services are also available.

 Built and operated to provide a resilient and always-available hosting environment,we understand that outsourcing mission-critical IT systems involves trust and this governs the principles on which we design and maintain our data centre.
 As such it is built to the highest industry standards, offer high levels of physical and environmental resilience and are protected against fire and power outages.

-VpsCity has 2 other data centres, one in Sydney, Australia and Germany.
+VpsCity has 2 data centres in New Zealand, one in 220 Queen St, Auckland and the other in 162 Grafton Road, Auckland.
 These centres were selected based on reputation, procedures, certification status and client profile.

 4.2 Network infrastructure

 As we connect to several carriers in our data centre we give you direct access to a wide choice of networks for greater choice, flexibility, network resilience, cost savings and speed to market.
 In addition, the multiple connectivity options that are available for colocation and managed hosting on site are enhanced by our interconnection (peering) with the Auckland Peering Exchange (APE) – which offers guaranteed fast delivery of local content for enhanced local performance.
 The network components are all redundant, which means failure of one of the components should not result in the loss of network connectivity.